Bound for Life – The history of wedding rings

 April 4, 2019 / Wedding Rings

 After the endless scrolling through social media, screenshotting the perfect inspo posts to show your jeweller – will your wedding ring have hints of Victorian and Art Deco eras influenced by your own tastes as today’s modern bride of 2019?

-Across various and cultures and time in history, the iconic wedding ring has transcended from the eternal bond for life, to ownership and net worth, and back to romantic symbolism.
+Across various and cultures and times in history, the iconic wedding ring has transcended from the eternal bond for life to ownership and net worth, and back to romantic symbolism.
 While experimenting with materials and decoration, the exchange of wedding bands has transformed into the endless design possibilities we know today – thanks to Instagram.
-Whether you may like to include its origins into the design of your wedding ring is another question.
+Whether you may like to include its origins in the design of your wedding ring is another question.
 Today’s bride has many more things to consider when deciding on the ring she’ll wear forever, no pressure.
 Such as, how will the ring factor into her lifestyle, which trends she may be loving at the time but maybe rightfully forgotten in five years.
 At Larsen Jewellery, we can collaborate with you and create a truly timeless piece.
-As all our custom made rings include a lifetime guarantee, we can create your vision in gold, platinum, titanium or zirconium.
+As all our custom-made rings include a lifetime guarantee, we can create your vision in gold, platinum, titanium, or zirconium.
 Safe to say, we’re not jumping up and down at the idea of a braided hemp wedding ring either!